cockroachdb/docs/v21.2/create-and-configure-changefeeds.md

 ---
 title: Create and Configure Changefeeds
-summary: Create and configure a changefeed job for core and enterprise.
+summary: Create and configure a changefeed job for Core and Enterprise.
 toc: true
 ---